Bachelor of Science in Biological Engineering

 - control water quality and flow from rain falling on fields and forests then flowing through streams, factories and farms and settling in reservoirs

-- both prevent water pollution and economically clean water
+- prevent water pollution and find economical ways to clean our water

-- produce food with sustainable impacts on environmental water while using as little energy as possible and minimizing the production of greenhouse gases
+- produce food sustainably with less water, energy and other inputs, while minimizing the production of greenhouse gases

-- economically process food to prevent contamination and spoilage to maximize the availability safe food
+- economically process food to to maximize the availability of safe and nutritious food

-- produce fuel from natural products and economically utilize wind, solar and other alternative energy sources.
+- produce and utilize fuel from biomass, and economically utilize wind, solar and other alternative renewable energy sources.